24

 d'Yquem was unctuous on nose and palate with incredible sweetness and acidity, eminent structure and breathtaking length.
 Layers and layers of deeply concentrated pear and apricot flavors.
 Incredible stuff!
 98-100p.

-Clos Haut Peyraguey and Guiraud resembled de Malle and La Tour Blanche a lot with slightly less intensity and length.Very well-made wines with a great deal of charisma.
+Clos Haut Peyraguey and Guiraud resembled de Malle and La Tour Blanche a lot with slightly less intensity and length.
+These are very well-made wines with a great deal of charisma.
 93-94p.
-Rieussec followed in same track as the aforementioned trio, but with larger shoulders, bigger body and less elegant.
+Rieussec followed the same track as the trio but with larger shoulders, a bigger body, and less elegance.
 93-94p.

-De Myrat and Sigalas Rabaud impressed with catching fruity nose, delightful sweetness and acidity on the palate, great balance, loads of grapefruit and dried apricots on the nose.
+De Myrat and Sigalas Rabaud impressed with catching fruity nose, delightful sweetness and acidity on the palate, great balance, and loads of grapefruit and dried apricots on the nose.
 Persistent and smooth finish.
 93p.

 Rabaud Promis made almost as impressive wine as Sigalas Rabaud.
 Splendid stuff.
 92-93p.